 Introduces students to Biology, with particular emphasis on cell structure and energetics.
 Together with the second semester course, this course forms the basis for subsequent study in the biological sciences.
 It will provide a useful insight into structure and function of cells and energetics.

-1. Basic concepts in biology relevant to the professional practice of biology, environmental and marine sciences;
+1. Understand basic concepts in biology relevant to the professional practice of biology, environmental and marine sciences;

-2. An understanding of the breadth, established knowledge base and applicability of biology;
+2. Understand the breadth, established knowledge base and applicability of biology;

-3. An appreciation of the central role of biology in science and technology;
+3. Appreciate the central role of biology in science and technology;

-4. An understanding and knowledge of basic key concepts central to biological sciences;
+4. Understand and have knowledge of basic key concepts central to biological sciences;

-5. An understanding of the elements of biological language, representations, structures and symbolism;
+5. Understand the elements of biological language, representations, structures and symbolism;

-6. Introductory experience of the scientific methods and techniques employed in biology;
+6. Experience the scientific methods and techniques employed in biology;

-7. Some understanding of the safe practice and responsibilities residing in biologically-based work.
+7. Gain an understanding of the safe practice and responsibilities residing in biologically-based work.

 Topics will include: